kduffie/braid-server/README.md

 Once you have the prerequisites in place, follow these steps:

 1. Put the contents of this repository in a folder on your machine.
 For example, let's suppose you put it in, e.g., ~/braid.

 2. Modify the contents of config.json appropriate to your situation.
 In particular, you should choose an appropriate domain that is under your control.
 Alternatively, if you don't want to modify any of the repository files you can make a copy of the config.json file and place it elsewhere.

-3. From a shell with the current directory set to braid's root folder, start braid:
+3. From a shell with the current directory set to braid's root folder, install the dependencies;

+	`npm install`

+4. Start the braid server:

 	`node braid-server config.json`